gavin-hyl/cs38/cs38-final-ghua.typ

 - Inductive step: assume the inner loop correctly finds the train that takes the passenger to the furthest city possible after $k$ executions of the outer loop.
   We now show that it correctly finds the train that takes the passenger to the furthest city possible after $k + 1$ executions of the outer loop.
   Let the initial value of `t` be $t_0$.
-  By the inductive hypothesis, every train before $t_0$ has been checked, and the train that takes the passenger to the furthest city possible has been found.
+  By the inductive hypothesis, every train before $t_0$ has been checked (if not, there is no guarantee for any destination being the furthest), and the train that takes the passenger to the furthest city possible has been found.
   Therefore, every train before $t_0$ cannot be boarded from the current city (as the current city is greater than or equal to the destinations of the trains before $t_0$).
   Therefore, they can be safely ignored.
   The inner loop iterates through all trains starting from $t_0$ that can be boarded from the current city, and finds the train that takes the passenger to the furthest city possible, which is set to the next value of `current`.